Listen to this blog post here

 1905: Slots deemed legal: The state repealed the anti-slots law, thereby legalizing them with required licensure.

-1909: GAMBLING ABOLISHED: The anti-gambling act disallowed all gambling mentioned in prior acts and amendments along with tan, fantan, seven and a half, hokey pokey, craps, klondike, whist, bridge whist, five hundred, solo and frog.
+1910: GAMBLING ABOLISHED: The new anti-gambling act went into effect at midnight Sept.
+30, 1910.
+It disallowed all gambling mentioned in prior acts and amendments along with tan, fantan, seven and a half, hokey pokey, craps, klondike, whist, bridge whist, five hundred, solo and frog.
 It also forbade any gambling games in which the operator, for making the game available, received compensation or reward or a share of the money or property wagered.
 It banned offering or playing slot machines along with all kinds of bookmaking.

 1915: Some gambling excepted: The legislature legalized poker; stud-horse poker; five hundred; solo; whist; parimutuel betting on horse races; slot machines for the sales of cigars and drinks; and social games only played for drinks and cigars served individually or prizes up to $2 in value.